min-seon-kim/adaptive-model-update/README.md

 - `disaster_target.csv`: Please refer to emergency.csv file.
 - `hotel_review.csv`: You can download it from: [here](https://www.yelp.com/dataset)

+> **Note**
+> We reproduced the disaster dataset used in \cite{huang2021similarity}, which is not publicly available, by exactly following the steps introduced in the paper.
+Specifically, based on the Emergency Classification and Coding (GB/T 35561–2017) issued by the Chinese government, we identified 28 subtypes of emergencies (e.g., Flood, Fire accident, Plague, and Terrorist attack) and grouped them into four main categories: 1) natural disasters, 2) accidents, 3) public health events, and 4) social security events.
+The subtypes were then used as seed words to filter and collect tweets from January 24 to February 7, 2023.
+Tweets collected with seed words in natural disasters were labeled as positive, while tweets collected by the remaining three categories were considered negative.

 ## Setups

 All code was developed and tested on Nvidia RTX A4000 (48SMs, 16GB) the following environment.